Rob Van Dam: Championship reigns (2003–2005)

-Van Dam formed a tag team with Booker T. The two teamed for the first time on the January 19 episode of Raw when they defeated Christian and Matt Hardy to qualify for a battle royal where the winner of the Battle Royal would get the #30 spot in the 2004 Royal Rumble match.
+Van Dam formed a tag team with Booker T. The two teamed for the first time on the January 19 episode of Raw when they defeated Christian and Matt Hardy to qualify for a battle royal where the winner of the Battle Royal would get the #30 spot in the 2004 Royal Rumble match on January 25.
 On the February 16 episode of Raw, Booker T and Van Dam defeated Evolution members Ric Flair and Batista to win the World Tag Team Championship.
-At WrestleMania XX, Booker and Van Dam defended the World Tag Team Championship in a fatal four-way elimination tag team match against the Dudley Boyz, La Résistance, and the team of Mark Jindrak and Garrison Cade.
-On the March 22 episode of Raw, Booker T and Van Dam lost the World Tag Team Championship back to Evolution.
+At WrestleMania XX on March 14, Booker T and Van Dam defended the World Tag Team Championship in a fatal four-way elimination tag team match against the Dudley Boyz, La Résistance, and the team of Mark Jindrak and Garrison Cade.
+On the March 22 episode of Raw, Booker T and Van Dam lost the World Tag Team Championship back to Flair and Batista.

 On March 22, Van Dam was drafted to the SmackDown! brand.
 He made his SmackDown! debut on March 25 defeating Charlie Haas.
-Van Dam and Rey Mysterio began a feud with the Dudley Boyz, defeating them at Judgment Day.
+Van Dam and Rey Mysterio began a feud with the Dudley Boyz, defeating them at Judgment Day on May 16.
 In June, Van Dam left the tag team division and began a pursuit for the United States Championship.
-At The Great American Bash, John Cena defended the title against Van Dam, Booker T, and René Duprée in a Fatal Four-Way match and retained his championship.
-On the July 1 episode of SmackDown!, Van Dam and Duprée lost to Booker in a number one contender's Triple Threat match.
-Four weeks later, Van Dam participated in an 8-way elimination match for the vacant United States Championship, and was the last man to be eliminated by eventual winner Booker.
+At The Great American Bash on June 27, John Cena defended the title against Van Dam, Booker T, and René Duprée in a Fatal Four-Way match and retained his championship.
+On the July 1 episode of SmackDown!, Van Dam and Duprée lost to Booker T in a number one contender's Triple Threat match.
+Four weeks later, Van Dam participated in an 8-way elimination match for the vacant United States Championship, and was the last man to be eliminated by eventual winner Booker T.

 Van Dam began teaming up with Mysterio again in the summer and feuded with René Duprée and Kenzo Suzuki.
-At No Mercy, Van Dam and Mysterio failed to win the WWE Tag Team Championship from Dupree and Suzuki.
-On the December 9 episode of SmackDown!, Van Dam and Mysterio defeated Duprée and Suzuki to win the WWE Tag Team Championship, and retained the title in a rematch at Armageddon.
+At No Mercy on October 3, Van Dam and Mysterio failed to win the WWE Tag Team Championship from Dupree and Suzuki.
+On the December 9 episode of SmackDown!, Van Dam and Mysterio defeated Duprée and Suzuki to win the WWE Tag Team Championship, and retained the title in a rematch at Armageddon on December 12.
 In January 2005, Van Dam suffered a knee injury.
 To explain his absence, the Basham Brothers (Doug and Danny) defeated Mysterio and Van Dam for the WWE Tag Team Championship, in a Fatal Four-Way elimination tag team match on the January 13 episode of SmackDown!, "injuring" Van Dam in the process.
 On January 27, Van Dam underwent reconstructive knee surgery under Dr. James Andrews to repair a torn anterior cruciate ligament and meniscus.